Owning a small business or SME (small and medium-sized enterprise) is never easy and it is especially difficult in the economic environment today.

 Can business owners pledge private property to get a higher loan? | Depends on the institution |

 Here’s a summary of the eligibility criteria for different types of lending platforms.
-Note that different lenders in the same category may have differing eligibility criteria.
+Note that different lenders may have differing eligibility criteria.
 Check with each one before deciding on what works best for your small business.

-How can you get a loan for new businesses?
+How can you get a business loan in Singapore for budding or new businesses?
 Here’s a summary of general application procedures.
-The exact procedures may differ between companies.
+The exact procedures may differ between companies and loan providers.

 For the average small business loan amount, you will generally need these six documents: